Funchase61/SSHCOURS/README.md

 ```
 You can verify on your server if it worked by searching with a command we used sooner `ls`.

-That's everything you need to know about SCP. now time to see SFTP !
+That's everything you need to know about SCP.
+Now time to see SFTP !

 Connect to your remote server using SFTP :

 ```
 sftp user-name@server_adress_ip
 ```
-now you can freely navigate into your directories with `cd` and  `ls` on your remote server, when you are in the right directory where you want to send your file transfer it with this command :
+Now you can freely navigate into your directories with `cd` and  `ls` on your remote server, when you are in the right directory where you want to send your file transfer it with this command :

 ```
 put file.txt
 ```

-and Voila ! now you have two file.txt in `/home/username/`
+And Voila ! now you have two file.txt in `/home/username/`
-you'll see that sftp is a more versatile way to transfer files and directories
+You'll see that sftp is a more versatile way to transfer files and directories